So you’re not a morning person? I get it.

 The morning is the best time to take a few moments to figure out what you want to achieve for the day.
 This gives your day purpose, direction and motivates you to get started.

 You can make a to-do list or even just a mental checklist.
 What matters is that you have something you want to achieve that day.

 Your intentions for the day can be as big or as small as you want.
 Any intention you choose to set is significant.

-Set your intentions in the morning – they will help you to stay productive and stick to your plans.
 Try my Magical Morning worksheet to help you set intentions and start your day in the best mindset possible.

 As you’re getting ready for your day, have something inspiring, something you can learn from or something that motivates you playing in the background.